 The advantages of ALK include a very strong wound and decreased rejection risk (1%).

-Endothelial keratoplasty know as Descemet’s Stripping Automatic Endothelial Keratoplasty (DSAEK) is used to replace the back most layer of the cornea.
+Endothelial keratoplasty know as Descemet’s Membrane Endothelial Keratoplasty (DMEK) or Descemet’s Stripping Automatic Endothelial Keratoplasty (DSAEK) is used to replace the back most layer of the cornea.
 It is often used to treat corneal swelling after previously complicated surgeries or Fuchs’ dystrophy.

-DSAEK surgery normally takes fifteen minutes and allows return to normal activities in approximately two days.
-It is unique in that it requires laying flat on one’s back for two days after surgery.
-Visual recovery usually takes three months and often allows for use of glasses after surgery rather than a contact lens.
+DMEK and DSAEK surgery normal take fifteen minutes and allow return to normal activities in approximately two days.
+These are unique in that they requires laying flat on one’s back for one hour after surgery.
+Visual recovery usually takes two to three months and often allows for use of glasses after surgery rather than a contact lens.

-The advantages of DSAEK over PKP for corneal swelling include short surgical time, less need for contacts, and reduced rejection risk (3%).
+The advantages of DMEK and DSAEK over PKP for corneal swelling include short surgical time, less need for contacts, and reduced rejection risk (3%).

 Penetrating keratoplasty (PKP) is used to replace all layers of the cornea.
 It is often used to treat full thickness opacities and corneal swelling when DSAEK is not a option.